Updated Feb 5, 2026

 Chemical exfoliants, including alpha-hydroxy acids (AHAs), beta-hydroxy acids (BHAs), and polyhydroxy acids (PHAs), offer a gentle yet effective approach to exfoliation.
 They align well with hormonal changes throughout the menstrual cycle.

-Our exfoliating cleanser is perfect for acne-prone, oily skin to gently remove dead skin and dirt.
-With acne-fighting ingredients like succinic acid and wintergreen extract, you can target new breakouts and fade acne scars.
+Our exfoliating cleanser is perfect for blemish-prone, oily skin to gently remove dead skin and dirt.
+With key ingredients like succinic acid and wintergreen extract, you can help address visible breakouts and support the look of post-blemish marks.
+Using blemish patches can also help manage active spots.

 Pros of Chemical Exfoliation